The Best Museums to Visit in Basel blog post was first published on Culture Tourist on 13 August 2021 and updated on 1 March 2024.

-Swiss Cultural Capital is home to around forty museums.
+The Swiss Cultural Capital of Basel is home to around forty museums.
 The oldest public art collection in the world and the largest museum in Switzerland are among them.
-Basel has a long tradition of art collecting.
+Basel has a long tradition of art collecting, as well.
 Its museums host art, history, natural history, scientific, cultural and many other collections.
-To help you decide which museum to visit in Basel, here is the Culture Tourist’s Guide to Museums in Basel packed with all the info you need about them.
+To help you decide which museum to visit in Basel, here is the Culture Tourist’s guide to the best museums to visit in Basel, packed with all the helpful info to know before your visit.

-Basel museums are a great example of the development of these kinds of cultural institutions.
-They are home to some of the oldest museum collections in the world.
+Basel museums are home to some of the oldest world’s art and cultural collections.
 However, from the 1960s, Basel became a hub for avant-garde museum architecture, attracting top international architects to leave their mark in the city.
 Renzo Piano (Fondation Beyeler), Zaha Hadid (Fire Station – Vitra Design Museum) and Mario Botta (Museum Tinguely) are just some of them.

-Watch my video about museums in Basel below:
+Watch my video about the best museums in Basel below:

-Basel has a long tradition of art collecting, going back all the way to the 16th century.
-In 1661 the city of Basel and the Basel University purchased the Amerbach Cabinet.
-This collection belonged to the local printing family.
-Among some other interesting things, the Cabinet had the largest collection of paintings made by Hans Holbein the Younger and the library with around 9,000 books.
-The Amerbach Cabinet is the oldest civic museum collection in continuous existence and formed a base for the Kunstmuseum Basel.
+Basel has a long tradition of collecting art, going back to the 16th century.
+In 1661, the city of Basel and the Basel University purchased the Amerbach Cabinet.
+That collection belonged to the local printing family.
+Among numerous fascinating artefacts, it contained the most extensive collection of paintings made by Hans Holbein the Younger and the library with around 9,000 books.
+The Amerbach Cabinet is the oldest civic museum collection in continuous existence, and it formed a base for the Kunstmuseum Basel.

 The reason for so many museums in Basel also lies in the early establishment of the University of Basel.
 Numerous Basel museums’ collections were developed because they were needed for the research done at the university.
-Despite that, the majority of collections focus on fine arts and originated as private collections.
-No wonder one of the world’s leading art fairs, Art Basel, is organised in that Swiss city, too.
+Despite that, most collections focus on fine arts and originated as private collections.
+No wonder one of the world’s leading art fairs, Art Basel, is organised in that Swiss town, too.

-Basel Town Hall also made its contribution to the art collecting in the city.
-The artists were commissioned to leave their mark with the wall paintings they created.
-It’s also where the art and historical objects, such as weaponry, were collected throughout the centuries.
+Basel Town Hall also contributed to the art collecting in the city.
+The artists were commissioned to leave their mark with the wall paintings.
+It’s also where art and historical objects, such as weaponry, were collected throughout the centuries.
 However, the first building designed as a museum was built in Basel in 1849.

 Best Museums in Basel

-With so many great museums to visit in Basel, it could be hard to make your choice of which museum to visit in Basel during your stay.
-Kunstmuseum Basel, Tinguely Museum and Fondation Beyeler are absolutely among the world class museums.
-Visiting any of them will be a great experience.
+With so many great museums to visit in Basel, it could be hard to decide what are the best museums to visit in Basel during your stay.
+Some of my favourite museums in Basel are the Kunstmuseum Basel, Tinguely Museum and Fondation Beyeler.
+Their collections have their place among the best museums in Europe.

-However, if you’ll have some more spare time, be sure to check some of the Basel museums listed below, too.
+However, if you’ll have more time during your stay, check some of the Basel museums listed later in this article, too.

 Address: St. Alban-Graben 16, 4051 Basel / Museum website

-Kunstmuseum Basel hosts one of the best collections of fine arts in the world.
-Its history goes back to 1661 when the private collection Amerbach Cabinet was purchased by the University and city of Basel.
-It’s the oldest museum, not only in Switzerland, but also in Europe, and probably in the world.
+Kunstmuseum Basel hosts one of the best collections of fine arts worldwide.
+Its history goes back to 1661 when the private collection, Amerbach Cabinet, was purchased by the University and the City of Basel.
+It’s the oldest museum, not only in Switzerland but also in Europe and probably in the world.

 The Kunstmuseum Basel has an extensive collection of paintings made between 1400 and 1600 by artists from the Upper Rhine region.
-Holbein family, Lucas Cranach the Elder and Matthias Grünewald are among the best known among them.
+The Holbein family, Lucas Cranach the Elder and Matthias Grünewald are some of the best known among them.
 However, it also has a beautiful modern and contemporary art collection of paintings created from the mid-19th century onwards.

-Its collection of Picassos is quite interesting.
-Not only because of the high quality of these works but also for the collections’ history.
-Kunstmuseum Basel was home to two of Picasso’s paintings, a private loan from an art collector Peter G. Staechelin.
-However, in 1967 he got into some financial troubles and decided to sell those paintings.
-To keep their beloved artworks in Basel, its citizens collected the money themselves and acquired the paintings.
+Its collection of Picasso’s paintings is quite interesting not only because of the high quality of these works but also because of the collection’s history.
+Kunstmuseum Basel was home to two of Picasso’s paintings, a private loan from the art collector Peter G. Staechelin.
+However, in 1967, he got into financial trouble and decided to sell those paintings.
+Its citizens collected the money and acquired the paintings to keep their beloved artworks in Basel.
 They managed to raise the money and paid 8,4 million Swiss Franks for them.

-Picasso himself was so impressed by that story that he donated another four of his works to the museum.
-All of them could still be seen in the Kunstmuseum today.
+Pablo Picasso was so impressed by that story that he donated four more of his artworks to the museum.
+You can see all of them in Kunstmuseum today.
 And they form one of the most significant Picasso collections in Europe.

 Address: Paul Sacher-Anlage 2, 4002 Basel / Museum Website

 This lovely museum in Basel is dedicated to the Swiss artist Jean Tinguely (1925 – 1991).
-He is best known for his kinetic art and professional obsession with machines, how they work, sound, move, and their overproduction in the modern world.
+He is best known for his kinetic art and professional obsession with machines, the way they work, sound, move, and their overproduction in the modern world.

-The Tinguely Museum in Basel provides the story of his life and professional work.
-It also displays many of his artworks, spanning from kinetic art, illustrated letters to friends and drawings.
+The Tinguely Museum in Basel tells the story of the artist’s life and professional work.
+It also displays many of his artworks, from kinetic art to illustrated letters to friends and drawings.

-Especially amusing while visiting this museum is that it’s highly interactive.
-Visitors could push the buttons and start Tinguely’s machines, play with them and observe them in a way artist intended them to be seen.
-They are so fascinating because of the way they move and because they are so beautifully done.
-It seems as the artists paid particular attention to their colours and the composition the machine constructions have.
+This fantastic Basel museum is highly interactive and, because of that, especially amusing.
+Visitors could push the buttons and start Tinguely’s machines, play with them and observe them in a way the artist intended them to be seen.
+They are so fascinating because of how they move and the beautiful way they are done.

-TIP: To prolong your museum experience, visit Tinguely Fountain right in the Basel city centre.
+TIP: To prolong your museum experience, visit Tinguely Fountain in Basel’s city centre.
 Built in 1977, the fountain consists of ten machine statues made of iron.
-Since it is located in front of the city theatre and where the old theatre’s stage once was, the statues are inspired by that form of art.
+Since it’s located in front of the city theatre and where the old stage once was, the statues were inspired by that art form.
 They are in constant movement, almost looking like the actors performing and interacting with each other.

 Address: Baselstrasse 101, 4125 Basel / Museum Website